Bundesliga: Dortmund's Erling Haaland and Jadon Sancho show what RB Leipzig miss | DW | 09.01.2021

 "We were more aggressive in the second half, we brought more intensity, " he told Sky.
 "I think the win was huge for us today.
 We played a different system, a totally different one.
 He [Terzic] prepares us really well for the game.
 He found the right words at the break."

-As convincing a win as this was for Dortmund, the tendency to play only after the interval is clearly also discussion point for BVB.
-"We know our strength and we have to show it consistently across 90 minutes perhaps," said Marco Reus after the game.
+As convincing a win as this was for Dortmund, the tendency to play only after the interval is clearly also a discussion point for BVB.
+"We know our strengths and perhaps we have to show it consistently across 90 minutes," said Marco Reus afterwards.

 It's apparent that Dortmund's strength lies up front, in stark contrast to their opponents.
 If either truly want to take advantage of Bayern Munich's (by their standards) patchy form, they could perhaps do worse than take notes from each other.